-For this TKN assignment, Velshi, an MSNBC Anchor and Business Correspondent for NBC News, developed a curriculum which he delivered over one week to UCA students in Tajikistan who did not have prior exposure to Western economics.
+For this TKN assignment, Velshi, an MSNBC Anchor and Business Correspondent for NBC News, developed a curriculum which he delivered over one week to UCA students in Tajikistan who did not have prior exposure to Western theories of economics.

 “This was a lot like my day job in that I was talking about the basics of economics and had to break down complex issues using real-life examples that the audience could relate to,” Velshi explained.
 “It was remarkably instructive for me and teaching is one of the most effective ways in which I can give back.”

-During that week, he spent half the day teaching macroeconomics and the other half preparing students for a business plan competition organized by the university.
+During that week, he spent half the day teaching macroeconomics and the other half preparing students for a business plan competition organised by the university.
 Students had to identify a business problem and use what they were learning to find a solution that could be applied at a local level.

 Velshi exposed the students to the concept of entrepreneurship by sharing examples of how some American entrepreneurs struggled to come up with a unique idea and others were able to improve people’s lives through their work.